Product Designer | Design & Strategy

 Our persona, Kiry (Adam)

-With the feedback we received from our previous prototype, I considered the overall user flow for the refined MVP.
-Our main parts that help Kiry (Adam) achieve his goals is through Lessons, Profile, Services and Challenges.
-The stickies in green are the main sections, the yellow ones are secondary and the orange ones future considerations after we present our MVP.
 By laying this out, I was able to focus on how to improve the existing interactions and experience.
 In our research, we looked at other learning apps such as Duolingo, Mimo and Headspace.
 Although for different types of topics, we wanted to look into the flow of the learning experience.
 Many of them had characters guiding the user throughout, which we aim to integrate into Monkiri after we test out our MVP.

 Flow diagram for Monkiri